seankross/the-unix-workbench/docs/05-Bash-Programming.md

 list so we could add up each element, and we would need a way to store the cumulative sum of the sequence.
 These three requirements can be satisfied by using the `$@` variable, a FOR loop, and variable where we can store the sum.
-It's important to break down a larger goal into a series of inidividual components before writing a program, that way we more easily can indentify which features and tools will be required.
+It's important to break down a larger goal into a series of individual components before writing a program, that way we more easily can identify which features and tools will be required.
 Let's write this program in a file called `addseq.sh`.